Work Study

 Work Study Manual for Students

-Federal Work Study is the only financial aid award that can not be applied directly to the student's bill at MMA.
-Work study is meant to assist the student with any out of pocket expenses that the student may have during the academic year.
-As such, the student will submit a timesheet each week for hours actually worked, and will receive payment (via direct deposit to the student's own bank account) every other week.
+Federal Work Study is the only financial aid award that cannot be applied directly to the student's bill at MMA.
+Work study is meant to assist the student with any out-of-pocket expenses that the student may have during the academic year.
+As such, the student will submit a timesheet each week for hours actually worked and will receive payment (via direct deposit to the student's own bank account) every other week.
 If a student does not secure a job, or does not actually work, the student does not receive any pay.

 Under no circumstances should a student work during any scheduled class time, even if that class is released early or cancelled for any reason.
 Students who submit work study timesheets with hours that conflict with their official class schedule as shown on college records, will not be paid for those hours.
 The student may also lose the privilege to work on campus moving forward.